requiem958/Turing_Machine/README.md

 - The run of the 4-states Busy Beaver (107 steps)
 - The run of a TM which erases the content of a vector while keeping the structure (..,..)
-- The run of its binary version operating on the 2 symbols alphabet {T,F}
+- The run of its binary version operating on the 2-symbols alphabet {T,F}
 - The run of a 2-bands Turing Machine performing the xor of two bands